On p-adic lattices and Grassmannians: Hilbert schemes and lattice schemes

-Analogous diagrams are required to exist for the zero-section and additive inverses.
+and analogous diagrams exist for the zero-section and additive inverses.

-In the sequel, we always assume that $X$ is a ring scheme which is isomorphic as an $R$-scheme to $\Aff_{R}^{N}$ ($0\leq N < \infty$).
-Let us furthermore fix a grading over $R$ of the structure sheaf of $X\simeq\Aff_{R}^{N}$ so that the ring operations on $X$ are defined by graded homomorphisms on the structure sheaf.
-Then also the structure sheaf of $X^{n}$ is graded.
-We call a submodule scheme in $X^{n}$ a \emph{lattice-scheme} if its defining ideal is admissible.
+In what follows, we always assume that $\mathbf{X}$ is a ring scheme which is isomorphic as an $R$-scheme to $\Aff_{R}^{N}$ ($0\leq N < \infty$).
+Let us furthermore fix a grading over $R$ of the structure sheaf of $\mathbf{X}\simeq\Aff_{R}^{N}$ so that the ring operations on $\mathbf{X}$ are defined by graded homomorphisms on the structure sheaf.
+Then also the structure sheaf of $\mathbf{X}^{n}$ is graded.
+We call a submodule scheme in $\mathbf{X}^{n}$ a \emph{lattice-scheme} if its defining ideal is admissible.

-\begin{prop} The set of lattice schemes in $X^{n}$ with given Hilbert function $h$ is parametrized by a closed subscheme $Z$ of the multigraded Hilbert scheme of $X^{n}$ over $R$.
-The $R$-scheme $Z$ is quasi-projective, and it is projective over $R$ if the grading of $X$ is positive. \end{prop}
+\begin{proposition} The set of lattice schemes in $\mathbf{X}^{n}$ with a given Hilbert function $h$ is parametrized by a closed subscheme $Z$ of the multigraded Hilbert scheme of $\mathbf{X}^{n}$ over $R$.
+The $R$-scheme $Z$ is quasi-projective, and it is projective over $R$ if the grading of $\mathbf{X}$ is positive. \end{proposition}